Prashanth820/Geasture_AI/README.md

 # Geasture_AI
-A CNN model to detect real time hand gesture made by dumb people.
+A CNN model to detect real time hand gesture made for dumb people.